Why Does Email I Send Fail But a Reply Works?

 Bounce messages have more detail

-One of the more frustrating aspects of dealing with email delivery problems is that saying “the email bounced” is the equivalent to saying “it doesn’t work” — it gives me no information.
+One of the more frustrating aspects of dealing with email delivery problems is that saying “the email bounced” is equivalent to saying “it didn’t work” — it gives me no information.

-The contents of the email bounce message, such as that shown at the top of this article, generally has a lot more information about why the email bounced.
-Be sure to read the entire bounce message looking for clues, and pass it on to whomever you’re reaching out to for help.
+The contents of the email bounce message, such as that shown at the top of this article, have a lot more information about why the email bounced.
+Read the entire bounce message.
+Look for clues and pass them on to whoever you’re reaching out to for help.
 (In fact, always provide lots of information when asking for help.)

-While an incorrect email address is usually the culprit, other things can go wrong, and it’s the contents of that bounce message that holds clues as to what to do next.
+While an incorrect email address is usually the culprit, other things can go wrong.
+The contents of that bounce message hold clues as to what to do next.

 Do this